 COURT FORMS AND SELF HELP RESOURCES

-The Online Court Assistance Program (OCAP), a service of the Utah State Courts, provides assistance in preparing court documents for those who arenot able to have an attorney draft them.
+The ONLINE COURT ASSISTANCE PROGRAM (OCAP), a service of the Utah State Courts, provides assistance in preparing court documents for those who are not able to have an attorney draft them.
 Documents can be prepared for civil stalking, divorce (uncontested only), guardianship of a minor, evictions (filing and answering), paternity, and protective orders.
 Although use of the website is free, there is a $20 fee (in addition to court filing fees), to file documents created by the program with the Court.
-Free computers are available at all locations of the Weber County Library to access the Online Court Assistance Program and other legal websites.
+Free computers and printing are available at all Weber County Library locations to access the Online Court Assistance Program and other legal websites.

 FREE LEGAL CLINICS

 Second District Courthouse

 2525 Grant Avenue, Ogden

 The clinic is held the second and fourth Thursday of the month from 5:00 p.m. to 7:00 p.m.
 Appointments are made on the day of the clinic, beginning at 8:00 a.m.
 Only 15 appointments are made for each day.

 The clinic is held every Thursday of the month.
 The clinics usually begin at 1:30 pm, but can vary depending on the attorney.
 Call ahead for an appointment.

 Clinics are held the second Thursday of the month from approximately 4:00 p.m. to 5:00 p.m.
 Call ahead for an appointment.